rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website.md

 ## Frontmatter Defaults

-You can set frontmatter defaults in the `config.yml` file so it appears automagically when you create a post. `_config.yml` is the file to define the default frontmatter
+You can set frontmatter defaults in the `config.yml` file so it appears automagically when you create a post. `_config.yml` is the file to define the default frontmatter.

-- Make sure to restart the server after any changes to reflect any changes on your website

 ```yaml
 defaults: